Gordonby/reactapp-serve/README.md

 # reactapp-serve

+This repo uses a standard react app that uses [serve](https://github.com/vercel/serve-handler).
+Container images

 ## first time setup

-These are the commands run to get a functioning, served react app.
+These are the commands that i used to  get a functioning, served react app.

 ```bash
 npx create-react-app reactapp-serve